EbadShelby/reactJS-Ecommerce-project/README.md

 # reactJS-Ecommerce-project
-this repo is created to practice my Javascript, reactJS, Tailwind skills and so on.
+this repo is created to practice my Javascript and reactJS skills and so on.